tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 ---
-title: §11 Polishing the MMO made in Go and Godot 4.4
+title: "§11 Polish Your Godot 4 MMO for Launch"
-description: Having finished the features of our MMO, we are almost ready for deployment.
-The only thing missing is some serious polish to make our game shine.
+description: "Prepare for deployment by adding polish to your MMO.
+Refine visuals, fix bugs, and ensure a smooth experience for your players."
 redditurl:
 ---